TheoInnovates/AWS-Mastery-Journey/Beginner/01-simple-ec2-setup/README.md

 - [Terraform](https://www.terraform.io/downloads.html) installed
 - AWS CLI configured with your credentials
 - An existing SSH key pair in your AWS account
+- An S3 bucket and DynamoDB table for Terraform state management

 ## Usage